 The Beetaloo Basin is a Proterozoic and Cambrian tight oil and gas basin.
-In its entirety, the Beetaloo Basin covers approximately 8.7 million acres (approximately 35,260 km2) and is a relatively underexplored onshore exploration basin with, as far as the Company is aware, 11 exploration wells drilled in the Beetaloo Basin to date.
+In its entirety, the Beetaloo Basin covers approximately 8.7 million acres (approximately 35,260 km2) and is a relatively underexplored onshore exploration basin, as far as the Company is aware.
 The area is remote and sparsely populated and the Board believes that it is well suited for oil and gas projects.
 Australia has a developed resources industry with a stable political, legal and regulatory system.